 \section{Introduction}

 Quantum computing has always been fueled by the profound motivation to simulate ground state properties and dynamics of complex quantum systems.
-Indeed simulating inherently non-classical physical properties becomes practically unfeasible due to exponential scaling of the classical simulations~ \cite{richard1981feynman}.
+Indeed simulating inherently non-classical physical properties becomes practically unfeasible due to exponential scaling of the classical simulations~\cite{richard1981feynman}.

-Among the diverse platforms explored for quantum simulation purposes, photonics stands out as an exceptionally promising candidate~ \cite{aspuru2012photonic,sparrow2018simulating,peruzzo2014variational, Somhorst_2023}.
+Among the diverse platforms explored for quantum simulation purposes, photonics stands out as an exceptionally promising candidate~\cite{aspuru2012photonic,sparrow2018simulating,peruzzo2014variational, Somhorst_2023}.
 Photons have long coherence times and can be easily manipulated using established photonic technologies.
 Notably, various quantum advantage experiments have been recently conducted with photonic systems~\cite{aaronson2010computational,Zhong_2020,Zhong_2021,madsen2022quantum}.

-The prevalent framework for quantum simulations is based on discrete-variable quantum information, which requires truncating the infinite-dimensional Hilbert space when dealing with continuous systems such as quantum fields.
-These truncations introduce systematic errors in the simulation and need a theoretical framework to be studied.
-On the other hand, a very natural framework to describe systems with infinite-dimensional Hilbert spaces is continuous-variable (CV) quantum information.
+The prevalent framework for quantum simulations is based on discrete-variable quantum information, which requires truncating the infinite-dimensional Hilbert space when dealing with continuous systems, such as quantum fields.
+These truncations introduce systematic errors in the simulation and require a theoretical framework to be studied.
+On the other hand, continuous-variable (CV) quantum information is a very natural framework to describe systems with infinite-dimensional Hilbert spaces.
 In CV systems, observables typically involve physical quantities like position, momentum, or field amplitudes, which can take a continuous range of values.

 The CV framework offers unique advantages in certain quantum information tasks, such as quantum computation, cryptography, and sensing: CV systems, such as optical modes, can exhibit deterministic, high-dimensional entanglement and can be manipulated with various tools, including passive optics, non-linear crystals, single-photon detectors and homodyne detectors~\cite{yokoyama2013ultra,roeland2022mode,roman2023spectrally,Killoran_2019}.